Mark Manges

-Mark Roy Manges (born January 10, 1956) is a former American football quarterback in the National Football League.
+Mark Roy Manges (January 10, 1956 – September 22, 2023) was an American professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Maryland Terrapins.
+Manges played in the NFL for the St. Louis Cardinals and in the CFL for the Hamilton Tiger-Cats.

 College career

 After playing high school football at Fort Hill High School, Manges played college football for the Maryland Terrapins (1974–1977), appearing on the cover of Sports Illustrated's October 1976 issue.
 He was also named to the All-ACC first-team.

 At the beginning of his senior year (1977), he was a Heisman Trophy contender.
 Manges broke his hand in the third game of the season.

 Professional career

-Manges was a 4th round selection (105th overall pick) of the 1978 NFL Draft by the Los Angeles Rams.
-He played in one game in NFL with the St. Louis Cardinals.
-Manges also played one game with the Hamilton Tiger-Cats of the Canadian Football League in 1979.
+Manges was selected in the fourth round of the 1978 NFL draft by the Los Angeles Rams with the 105th overall pick.
+He played in one game in the NFL with the St. Louis Cardinals.
+Manges also played one game with the Hamilton Tiger-Cats of the CFL in 1979.

-Personal life
+Personal life and death

-Manges now serves as a member of the Fort Hill High School Scholarship Fund Board of Directors.
+Manges was a member of the Allegany County of Maryland Greenway Avenue Stadium Capital Improvement Fund (where he ran the meetings), and was an executive board member of the Dapper Dan.
+He also served as a member of the board of directors for the Fort Hill High School Scholarship Fund.

+Every Friday night during Fort Hill football games Mark Manges could be heard serving as a commentator on radio broadcasts of Fort Hill football games for WTBO.

+He died at his home on September 22, 2023, at the age of 67.